 Tailored Models.
 Other cities identify a number of unrelated occupants, and then tailor that further by zoning district or residence type.
-Austin, Texas allows any number of related occupants or up to six unrelated occupants, except in one historic neighborhood where only up to three unrelated occupants may constitute a family.
+Austin, Texas allows any number of related occupants or up to six unrelated occupants, except in single-family zones, where a family may consist of only four unrelated occupants.
 Atlanta allows up to six unrelated adults in its general provisions, but follows that with a provision that "not more than four unrelated adults may reside on a site" of a long list of low density residence types in a long list of low density zoning districts.
 Note that this applies to adults only, so minors are exempted by exclusion.
 Denver's "household" term lists occupancy categories by dwelling type, allowing up to two spouses or domestic partners and their close relatives in any residence, up to two unrelated adults plus their relatives in any single-family home, and up to four unrelated adults and their close relatives in two-unit or multi-unit dwellings only.
 (The close relatives listed are those to the second level of consanguinity - grandparents, uncles and aunts, and nieces and nephews.)
 These tailored approaches are clearly guided by the priorities of low-density, single-family zoning for nuclear families.